Bellman filtering and smoothing for state-space models: Main idea: Filtering using Bellman's principle

-Bellman's equation~\eqref{Bellman} recursively relates the value function $V_{t}(\bm{a}_{t})$ to the (previous) value function $V_{t-1}(\bm{a}_{t-1})$ by adding one term reflecting the state transition, $\ell(\bm{a}_{t}|\bm{a}_{t-1})$; one term reflecting the observation density, $\ell(\bm{y}_{t}|\bm{a}_{t})$; and a subsequent maximisation over a single state variable, $\bm{a}_{t-1}\in\mathbb{R}^m$.
-The value function $V_{t}(\bm{a}_{t})$ still depends on the data $\bm{y}_{1:t-1}$, but only indirectly, i.e.\ through the previous value function $V_{t-1}(\bm{a}_{t-1})$.
-Apart from assuming the existence of the mode, no (additional) assumptions are imposed on the log densities $\ell(\bm{y}_{t}|\bm{a}_{t})$ and $\ell(\bm{a}_{t}|\bm{a}_{t-1})$; the proof in Appendix~\ref{A:proof} uses only standard dynamic-programming arguments.
-As such, Bellman's equation~\eqref{Bellman} is of general applicability.
-As the researcher receives the data $\bm{y}_1$ through $\bm{y}_t$, she can iteratively compute a sequence of value functions, which in turn imply a sequence of filtered state estimates via the argmax~\eqref{filtered estimate}.
+\end{proposition} Bellman's equation~\eqref{Bellman} is a forward recursion that relates the value function $V_{t}(\bm{a}_{t})$ to the (previous) value function $V_{t-1}(\bm{a}_{t-1})$ by adding one term reflecting the state transition, $\ell(\bm{a}_{t}|\bm{a}_{t-1})$; one term reflecting the observation density, $\ell(\bm{y}_{t}|\bm{a}_{t})$; and a subsequent maximisation over a single state variable, $\bm{a}_{t-1}\in\mathbb{R}^m$.
+The value function $V_{t}(\bm{a}_{t})$ still depends on the data $\bm{y}_{1},\ldots,\bm{y}_{t-1}$, but only indirectly, i.e.\ through the previous value function $V_{t-1}(\bm{a}_{t-1})$.
+Apart from assuming the existence of the mode, no (additional) assumptions are imposed on the log densities $\ell(\bm{y}_{t}|\bm{a}_{t})$ and $\ell(\bm{a}_{t}|\bm{a}_{t-1})$; the proof in Supplement~\ref{A:proof} uses only standard dynamic-programming arguments.
+As such, Bellman's equation~\eqref{Bellman} is of quite general applicability.
+As the researcher receives the data $\bm{y}_1$ through $\bm{y}_t$, she can iteratively compute a sequence of value functions~\eqref{Bellman}, which imply a sequence of filtered state estimates via the respective maximisers~\eqref{filtered estimate}.

 \begin{remark} For Markov-switching models, in which the latent state takes a finite number of (discrete) values, Bellman's equation~\eqref{Bellman} can be solved exactly for all time steps, yielding \citeauthor{viterbi1967error}'s (\citeyear{viterbi1967error}) algorithm.
 Exact solubility of~\eqref{Bellman} tends to be lost when the states take continuous values. \end{remark}